Zamiell/stardew-valley/Min-Max_Guide.md

 ### Winter 1 & Beyond

-- Some items for the Community Center are only available in Winter, so now is your chance to complete any remaining bundles.
+- Now is your chance to complete any remaining Community Center bundles.
 You want to complete the Community Center as **fast as possible** in order to unlock [Ginger Island](https://stardewvalleywiki.com/Ginger_Island) & the island farm.
   - Once you have access to the island farm, you can start to mass-plant Starfruit again, which will be your primary source of income.

 <br />